Teachings

 we learn that The Messiah's real name is Yeshua, not Jesus.

 Were we lied to about the name of our Messiah?
-Did the Greek
+Did the English

 Greek god Zeus?
 This study will help us see the transition of